Overview

 The terms of each investor’s agreement with BTAM (“Investor Agreement”) will govern the advisory fees

 they pay BTAM.
-BTAM typically charges investors an annual “Management Fee” based upon a
+BTAM typically charges investors an annual “Management Fee” based upon a percentage

-percentage of net asset value determined by the terms of the Investor Agreement.
+of net asset value determined by the terms of the Investor Agreement.

-The Management Fee shall be payable each calendar quarter in arrears or upon the withdrawal of a
+The Management Fee shall be payable each calendar quarter in arrears or upon the withdrawal of a Limited

-determine the fee.
 The Management Fee will be prorated for periods of less than a full calendar quarter.

 Other Fees and Expenses